joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 A 2-inch-wide USB-chargable Godox LEDM32 LED lamp.

-Spare inner ube, lightweight "mechanic's" gloves for clean hands, tool kit (okay, used one wrench for the seat).
+Spare inner tube, lightweight "mechanic's" gloves for clean hands, tool kit (okay, used one wrench for the seat).

 Smaller and larger zip-lock bags.